Enterprise-Mobility-Applications/IBM-MobileFirst-Platform-CNNApp/README.md

 Something like :

   #rename the local branch to the new name

         git branch -m old_name new_name

   #delete the old branch on remote - where <remote> is eg. origin

           git push <remote> --delete old_name

   #push the new branch to remote

           git push <remote> new_name

 Important note :

-When you use the git branch -m (move), git is also updating your tracking branch with the new name.
+When you use the "git branch -m (move)", git is also updating your tracking branch with the new name.

         git remote rename regacy legacy git remote rename is trying to update your remote section in your config file.
 It will rename the remote with the given name to the new name, but in your case it did not find any, so the renaming failed.

 But it will not do what you think, it will rename your local config remote name and not the remote branch.